just214/react-bling/README.md

 ## Overview

+First, you install the `react-bling` library.

+`npm i react-bling` or `yarn install react-bling`

+Next, you import the default `Bling` component along with the animations that you want to use from the _react-bling_ library.

+`import Bling, { fadeIn, tada} from 'react-bling';`

-Simply wrap any React component(s) or element(s) in a `Bling` component and pass it animations and display information via `props`.
-Animations can either applied on initial render via the `animate` prop or when the `Bling` component enters or exits the viewport via the `waypoint` prop.
+Finally, you wrap some React component(s) or element(s) in a `Bling` component and pass it animations and display information via `props`.

+Animations can either applied one of two ways:

+1. On the initial render via the `animate` prop
+2. When the `Bling` component enters or exits the viewport via the `waypoint` prop.

 This library exposes the animations and `merge` function provided by _react-animations_ along with the ability to chain these animations.

 I created the following website, which lets you sample all of the animations provided provided by _react-animations_: [https://rad.surge.sh](https://rad.surge.sh)